+Materials Science and Engineering Courses

-10. Freshman Seminar: New Materials.
-(1) Seminar, one hour; outside study, two hours.
+- 10. Freshman Seminar: New Materials.
+(1) Seminar, one hour, outside study, two hours.
 Preparation: high school chemistry and physics.
 Not open to students with credit for course 104.
 Introduction to basic concepts of materials science and new materials vital to advanced technology.
 Microstructural analysis and various material properties discussed in conjunction with such applications as biomedical sensors, pollution control, and microelectronics.
 Letter grading.
-Mr. Kordambaka (F)

-13L.
+(F) - 13L.
 Cultural (Materials) Science Investigations in Art and Archaeology.
-(5) Laboratory, four hours; discussion, two hours: site visits, four hours: outside study, five hours.
+(5) Laboratory, four hours; discussion, two hours; site visits, four hours; outside study, five hours.
 Focus on portable X-ray fluorescence (XRF) and ultraviolet, visible, near infrared (UV/ Vis/NIR) spectroscopy and forensic imaging, with emphasis on fundamentals of techniques, data collection and interpretation, and effects of weathering and post depositional and taphonomic processes to help answer questions related to ancient materials manufacturing technologies, materials variability, and human interaction with environment.
 Experimental techniques and analysis of materials through: X-ray fluorescence spectroscopy (XRF); fiber optic reflectance spectroscopy (FORS); and forensic multispectral imaging.
-Letter grading.

-19. Fiat Lux Freshman Seminars.
+Letter grading. - 19.
+Fiat Lux Freshman Seminars.
 (1) Seminar, one hour.
 Discussion of and critical thinking about topics of current intellectual importance, taught by faculty members in their areas of expertise and illuminating many paths of discovery at UCLA.
-P/NP grading.

-33. Materials Structure and Technology in Archaeology and Architecture.
-(5) Seminar, four hours; laboratory, two hours: site visits, four hours: outside study, five hours.
+P/NP grading. - 33W.
+Materials Structure and Technology in Archaeology and Architecture.
+(5) (Formerly numbered 33.)
+Seminar, three hours; laboratory, two hours; discussion, one hour; outside study, nine hours.
+Requisite: English Composition 3.
 Exploration of three classes of materials and composites, and relationships that exist between structural elements of materials and their properties: vitreous materials, building material binders, and pigments and colorants.
-Through study of ancient materials and technology in archaeology and architecture, exploration of relationships among processing, structure, properties, and performance for: vitreous materials-ceramics, frits, and glass; building material binders-aerial lime-based mortars, natural and artificial hydraulic lime/cements and concretes; and pigments and colorants (natural and synthetic organic, inorganic, and organic/inorganic hybrids).
+Through study of ancient materials and technology in archaeology and architecture, exploration of relationships among processing, structure, properties, and performance for: vitreous materials-ceramics, frits, and glass; building material bindersaerial lime-based mortars, natural and artificial hydraulic lime/cements and concretes; and pigments and colorants (natural and synthetic organic, inorganic, and organic/inorganic hybrids).
 Through reverse engineering processing, exploration of ancient engineering materials (their micro/nano structure and physical, chemical, and mechanical properties), and their durability and sustainability as time-proven examples of technology innovation and/or invention.
-Letter grading.
+Letter grading. - 90L.

-90L.
 Physical Measurement in Materials Engineering.
 (2) Laboratory, four hours; outside study, two hours.
 Various physical measurement methods used in materials science and engineering.
 Mechanical, thermal, electrical, magnetic, and optical techniques.
 Letter grading.
-Mr. Kodambaka (W,Sp) 99.
-Student Research Program.
-(1 to 2) Tutorial ture, three hours; discussion, one hour; outside study, eight hours.
-Requisites: Chemistry 20A, 20B, 20L, Physics 1A, 1B.
-General introduction to different types of materials used in engineering designs: metals, ceramics, plastics, and composites, relationship between structure (crystals and microstructure) and properties of technological materials.
-Illustration of their fundamental differences and their applications in engineering.
-Letter grading.Mr.
-Dunn (F,W,Sp)
+(W,Sp)

-(supervised research or other scholarly work), three hours per week per unit.
+99. Student Research Program.
+(1 to 2) Tutorial (supervised research or other scholarly work), three hours per week per unit.
 Entry-level research for lower-division students under guidance of faculty mentor.
 Students must be in good academic standing and enrolled in minimum of 12 units (excluding this course).
 Individual contract required; consult Undergraduate Research Center.
 May be repeated.
 P/NP grading.